stefaleon/ASP.NET-Core2-Identity---Users/README.md

   * Configure the services.
 Add the db context.
 Add the Identity service.
   * Add an instruction to the app Configure method in order to use authentication.
 * Create the database by running `add-migration Initial` and then `update-database` in the Package Manager Console.

+&nbsp;
+### Use ASP.NET Core Identity

+* Enumerate User Accounts.
+Add the AdminController.
+The Index action method enumerates the users managed by the Identity system.
+Access to the user data is through the `UserManager<AppUser>` object that is received by the controller constructor and provided through dependency injection.
+The Users property returns an enumeration of user objects—instances of the AppUser class in this application—which can be queried and manipulated using LINQ.
+* Created the Views/Admin folder and add a file called Index.cshtml